ignacyuz/cv/README.md

 ### Hola Mundo Dev

-- Working as a freelance Consultant
+- Working as a freelance Consultant.
-- Would like to collaborate on Infra projects on AWS
+- Would like to collaborate on Infra projects in AWS.
-- Currently learning Terraform
+- Currently learning Terraform.